spyder-ide/spyder-docs/doc/call-for-help.rst

 The `Python Documentation`_ site can help you understand a number of issues that can be caused due to quirks in the language itself, or misunderstandings as to how it behaves.

-.. rst-class:: fasb fa-
+.. rst-class:: fabb fa-reddit

 Python subreddits
 ~~~~~~~~~~~~~~~~~

- <https://www.reddit.com/r/Python/> `r/python`_  and `r/learnpython`_ are also resources you can use to ask about and discuss issues with Python and its packages.
+`r/python`_  and `r/learnpython`_ are also resources you can use to ask about and discuss issues with Python and its packages.
 The former is aimed more at general Python usage and the latter more at beginners.

 .. _r/python: https://www.reddit.com/r/Python/